As explained in previous articles, the software commonly used by K40 laser cutter users is quite limited and does not allow to manage the laser power.

 The trial version is functional for 1 month and allows ALL the features of the software which will allow you to test it before purchase.

-The GRBL license allows the lifetime use of the software as well as its update for 1 year.
+The GRBL license / or CORE licence now allows the lifetime use of the software as well as its update for 1 year.
 After this period, it is no longer possible to download new versions but you can continue to use the version you have installed on your computer.

 Acheter lightburn